 The authorities have invested a great deal of resources into the detection and prosecution of speeding offences.
 As a consequence, the police and those prosecuting speeding offences are very much better at avoiding the mistakes and errors that have frequently resulted in proceedings being dismissed.
 However, mistakes still happen and these can be exploited in favour of the driver to secure an acquittal.

-There are several established defences that can be used to challenge a speeding offence which range from factual defences of mistaken identity or a denial that the vehicle was driven in excess of the speed limit to technical defences which require a comprehensive understanding of all the issues and expert evidence.
+There are several established defences that can be used to challenge a speeding offence which ranges from factual defences of mistaken identity or a denial that the vehicle was driven in excess of the speed limit to technical defences which require a comprehensive understanding of all the issues and expert evidence.

 Errors in Procedure